core-wg/senml-spec/rtcweb-video/draft-ietf-rtcweb-video-00.md

 discuss this topic until September 29, 2014 so that the WG can focus on getting other work done.
 Please, save your comment on this section until that time.

-There is a strong need for some minimim set of mandatory to implement (MTI) video codecs or there will be interoperability failures when one WebRTC compliant endpoint trying to communicate with another WebRTC compliant end point that does nto have any codec in common.
+There is a need for some minimum set of mandatory to implement (MTI) video codecs or there will be interoperability failures when one WebRTC compliant endpoint trying to communicate with another WebRTC compliant end point that does not have any codec in common.
 The working group discussed this extensively and deeply considered many issues including patents, availability of implementation, quality and efficiency of codecs, hardware and software implementations, power consumption, and many other issues.
 A wide range of codecs were considered and the WG does feel that at least one MTI codec is required.

 The current status of the WG is the four options that might be able to achieve consensus are:

 1. All entities MUST support H. 264